scrossuk/locic/docs/LanguageGoals.rst

 A primary concern for the language design is closely resembling the 'look and feel' of languages such as C and C++, with the intention that developers familiar with those languages should be able to easily get started in Loci.
 Syntactic or semantic divergences from existing languages are justified in this document.

 Loci emphasises providing choice for the programmer, in the form of features that are each suited for particular purposes, where such features interact well with the rest of the language.
-A good example is algebraic data types, which are well suited to expressing data such as ASTs (Abstract Syntax Trees, which are constructed in a compiler front-end and approximately express the structure of the input source code).
+A good example is :doc:`Algebraic Datatypes <AlgebraicDatatypes>`, which are well suited to expressing data such as ASTs (Abstract Syntax Trees, which are constructed in a compiler front-end and approximately express the structure of the input source code).

-However, as well as using ideas from many languages, Loci also specifically rejects some features, such as method/function overloading, class inheritance and weak typing (specifically, a large set of legal implicit casts; for example, in C, it is valid to implicitly cast from 'void *' to 'int *').
+However, as well as using ideas from many languages, Loci also specifically rejects some features, such as :doc:`Function/Method Overloading <FunctionOverloading>`, :doc:`Class Inheritance <ClassInheritance>` and weak typing (specifically, a large set of legal implicit casts; for example, in C, it is valid to implicitly cast from 'void \*' to 'int \*').
 Each of the features left out are considered at least unnecessary and potentially harmful, and interact poorly with the surrounding environment.

 In addition, Loci modifies well known features to make them easier to use, to help the programmer avoid common pitfalls and as an attempt to fix the flaws in some programming languages that are now evident in hindsight.
-The language also attempts to help programmers verify code correctness and to make code reasonably self-documenting.
+The language also attempts to help programmers verify code correctness and to make code reasonably self-documenting (e.g. with an :doc:`Assert Statement <AssertStatement>`).

 This section explains and justifies some of the design decisions made within the language; the following section then shows how these features are implemented.
 Each design decision was made with a good understanding of how it would be implemented, in particular to minimise the compiler complexity (and correspondingly, the time taken for compilation), code dependencies and code size, and to maximise the performance.